SB 253

 • GHG: CARB’s initial concepts include potential alignment with existing international standards: ISSA 5000 (IAASB); AA1000; ISO 14060 family, and AICPA.

 • CARB may opt in to audit assurance and reporting.
-CARB retains authority for review and enforcement actions.
+CARB retains the authority to review and enforce.

 Next Steps: